SCopenhaver7/ecal_ros_bridge/README.md

 ### Protobuf Messages
 To add a new protobuf message, place your `.proto` file in the `protobuf` folder, then add the line `generate_proto(<your_message_name>_proto protobuf/<your_message_name>.proto)` to the CMakeLists

+See https://developers.google.com/protocol-buffers/docs/cpptutorial for more info on how to create protobuf messages